 I was already a part of the Clinical Faculty Scheme in NUS as a registrar, which means that I have been scheduled for teaching at least once a week since I began as an associate consultant at KKH.
+What motivates you to teach?

-Firstly, satisfaction in seeing learners apply the knowledge-when my students send in quality believe teaching is paying it forward to ensure good since the generations after will be treating me in my old age.
+Firstly, satisfaction in seeing learners apply the knowledge-when my students send in quality referral reports as polyclinic doctors, showing proper patient history and examination.
+Secondly, I believe teaching is paying it forward to ensure good traditions and community are maintained, especially since the generations after will be treating me in my old age.
 What are key takeaways from your experience as an educator or mentor?

-Make it fun and enjoy doing it by seeing how you can enrich yourself through the experience. to read more, and identify and cluster thoughts in a more structured manner.
+I believe that "Every class is better than the last".
+Make it fun and enjoy doing it by seeing how you can enrich yourself through the experience.
+At the most basic level, teaching forces clinicians to read more, and identify and cluster thoughts in a more structured manner.
 This helps them perform better in consultation with patients, as we are often educating our patients when we speak to them.
 Teaching helps to concise ideas and present patients with information that is easy to understand in a very short amount of time.
 Do you have advice for young aspiring educators?

 For those interested in teaching, AMEI courses are a definite help in refining one's teaching techniques.
 I did an Academic Medicine fellowship by AMEI to gain the tools necessary to teach our teachers to teach better.
 They train you in giving feedback and appraising education papers, and the experience really enabled me to improve as an educator's educator.
-ON THE CHALLENGE OF TIME "If teaching is factored into the timetable 'value' versus 'cost' of such a practice. from the start, clinicians will not feel as if teaching takes time away from clinical A better experience also means students will be more duties.
-We never know who might have a inclined to return to teach, thus propagating a cycle of passion for teaching, until they've actually better educators and interest in teaching. tried their hand at it.
+ON THE CHALLENGE OF TIME "If teaching is factored into the timetable from the start, clinicians will not feel as if teaching takes time away from clinical duties.
+We never know who might have a passion for teaching, until they've actually tried their hand at it.
 We must create opportunity."
 What are challenges you face as an educator?